sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ### Engine
 This is the core controller of the LoM system.
 Kicks off the actions that are detections, which are also first action in sequences.
 A sequence may just have one action, if no mitigation actions are available.
 It communicates with clients via a published lib for defined client i/f.
 It waits for plugins to register themselves.
 Upon registration, it sends out request if the registered action is first action in a sequence.
 So it may send out multiple requests as one per plugin/action for all detection actions.

 The detection action can run forever, as it only returns upon anomaly detected, which may never happen on a good system and which is the most common scenario.
 As this runs forever, to get its state as running healthy or crashed or stuck, the plugin is required to send periodic heartbeat to engine.
 The engine collects all heartbeats and send out one heartbeat out via SONiC events via gNMI that has the list of all actions that sent heartbeat since last published heartbeat.
 This heartbeat makes it visible set of detecton actions that are running in the switch, as healthy.
-Plugins in trouble reported via syslog and periodically re-published until fixed/disabled.
-During a mitigation sequence,
+Plugins in trouble are reported via syslog periodically until fixed/disabled.</br>

-When any action returns, engine publishes its response, check the result code and if good invokes the next action in the sequence if any.
+During a mitigation sequence,When any action returns, engine publishes its response, check the result code and if good invokes the next action in the sequence if any.
 In case of failure or no more action in sequence, it re-publishes the original action.
 The non-first action requests are tracked with timeouts and abort the sequence on timeout.
 A timedout action continues to be tracked until response or disabled.
 The stale response from a timedout action is still published for record.

 ### Plugin Manager
 The plugin Manager manages a set of plugins per config.
 It interfaces the plugins to the engine.
 It loads & inits the plugins with config.
 Registers successfully initialized plugins with engine.
 Any requests engine initiates for a plugin is received by Plugin Manager and route it to appropriate plugin and re-route the plugin's response to engine, including heartbeats raised by long running plugins.

-The plugin manager enables to have a simple plugin i/f, where the plugin never calls out, with exception of periodic heartbeat notifications, but gets called in with just 4 simple blocking methods.
+The plugin manager defines a simple plugin i/f, where the plugin never calls out, with exception of periodic heartbeat notifications, but gets called in with just 4 simple blocking methods.
 On any disable/new/update do appropriate de/re-register the plugins with engine.
 For any mis-behavior by plugins, manager raises syslog periodically until fixed.
 The plugin manager also ensures the contract set by plugin i/f is strictly adhere to.
 It runs the set of plugins under a shared process space.

 On the other hand, the plugins can be compiled into Plugin Manager statically.
 This can drastically bring down the built binary size, hence container image size.
 The plugin Manager can also load plugins from standalone binaries.